My Hero Academia season 3: Japanese

-Toho released the third season of the anime on DVD and Blu-ray in eight volumes in Japan, with the first volume being released on July 18, 2018, and the final volume being released on February 13, 2019.
+Toho released the third season of the anime on DVD and Blu-ray in eight volumes in Japan, with the first volume released on July 18, 2018, and the final volume released on February 13, 2019.

 English

-Funimation released the series in North America in two volumes, with the first volume released on May 7, 2019, and the second volume on September 3, 2019.
+Funimation released the third season in North America in two volumes, with the first volume released on May 7, 2019, and the second volume on September 3, 2019.
 The first volume received a limited edition combo release, along with a standard edition combo release, and a standard edition DVD release.
-Both volumes received a DVD/Blu-ray release on November 10, 2020.
-In the United Kingdom and Ireland, Manga Entertainment is distributing the series for Funimation, releasing the first part in a limited edition combo release, along with a standard edition DVD and Blu-ray, on May 13, 2019, and the second part on September 9, 2019.
-In Australia and New Zealand, Madman Entertainment is distributing the series for Funimation, scheduling the first part for release in standard and limited editions on August 7, 2019, and the second part on November 6, 2019.
+The complete parts of two volumes received a Blu-ray release on November 10, 2020.
+In the United Kingdom and Ireland, Manga Entertainment distributed the season for Funimation, and released the first part in a limited edition combo release, along with a standard edition DVD and Blu-ray, on May 13, 2019, and the second part on September 9, 2019.
+In Australia and New Zealand, Madman Entertainment distributed the season for Funimation, and released the first part in standard and limited editions on August 7, 2019, and the second part on November 6, 2019.